SiSanchopancho/TwoStepSDFM/README.md

 - Hyndman, R. J. and Athanasopoulos, G. 2018.
 "Forecasting: principles and practice".
 OTexts Melbourne, 3 edition.
 - Koopman, Siem Jan, and James Durbin.
 2000.
 “Fast Filtering and Smoothing for Multivariate State Space Models.”
 Journal of Time Series Analysis 21 (3): 281–96.
 - Mariano, Roberto S., and Yasutomo Murasawa.
 2003.
 “A New Coincident Index of Business Cycles Based on Monthly and Quarterly Series.”
 Journal of Applied Econometrics 18 (4): 427–43.
+- Onatski, A. (2009a).
+Testing hypotheses about the number of factors in large factor models.
+Econometrica, 77(5), 1447-1479.
-- Onatski, A. (2010).
-Determining the number of factors from empirical distribution of eigenvalues.
-The Review of Economics and Statistics, 92(4), 1004-1016.
+- Onatski, A. (2009b).
+Supplement to “Testing hypotheses about the number of factors in large factor models” [Daten & Programme; Anhang mit Beweisen].
+In Econometrica, 77(5).
+The Econometric Society. https://www.econometricsociety.org/publications/econometrica/issue-supplemental-materials/2009/09
 - Zou, Hui, and Trevor Hastie.
 2020.
 "Elasticnet: Elastic-Net for Sparse Estimation and Sparse PCA."" https://CRAN.R-project.org/package=elasticnet.
 - Zou, Hui, Trevor Hastie, and Robert Tibshirani.
 2006.
 “Sparse Principal Component Analysis.”
 Journal of Computational and Graphical Statistics 15 (2): 265–86.

 _